-- (a) Where a regular employee is displaced from his/her position and assumes a lower level position, the employee will be given blue-circle salary treatment. - (b) An employee receiving blue-circle salary treatment in accordance with 9.15 (a) above will be granted continued protection in the event s/he receives a promotion from the lower level job.
-Continued salary protection will not be extended to employees leaving their position for lateral transfers or demotions. - (c) Upon recall to his/her former job, an employee shall receive his/her former rate of pay plus any negotiated increases applicable to the period prior to recall.
+- (a) Where a regular employee is displaced from their position and assumes a lower level position, the employee will be given blue-circle salary treatment. - (b) An employee receiving blue-circle salary treatment in accordance with 9.15 (a) above will be granted continued protection in the event the employee receives a promotion from the lower level job.
+Continued salary protection will not be extended to employees leaving position for lateral transfers or demotions. - (c) Upon recall to their former job, an employee shall receive their former rate of pay plus any negotiated increases applicable to the period prior to recall.
 Salary treatment of recall to other positions as described in Clause 9.13(b) above shall be made in accordance with the following:

-- (i) An employee with one or more years' service in the higher grouped job will retain his/her rate if it is not beyond the maximum of the lower grouped job.
-If an employee's rate is beyond the maximum of the lower grouped job, the employee's rate will be reduced to maximum. - (ii) An employee with less than one year's service in the higher grouped job will assume the salary the employee would have attained had he/she moved to the lower grouped job on the same date he/she moved to the higher grouped job.
+- (i) An employee with one or more years' service in the higher grouped job will retain their rate if it is not beyond the maximum of the lower grouped job.
+If an employee's rate is beyond the maximum of the lower grouped job, the employee's rate will be reduced to maximum. - (ii) An employee with less than one year's service in the higher grouped job will assume the salary the employee would have attained had they moved to the lower grouped job on the same date they moved to the higher grouped job.